justinpille/new-crap/README.md

 After creating a new project with create-react-app, I...
 - added a homepage property to package.json
 - added a linter config to package.json
+- added a deploy script to package.json
+- installed gh-pages
 - deleted some junk in src